volkamerlab/kissim_app/notebooks/004_fingerprints/README.md

 ## `002_spatial_feature_cutoffs.ipynb`

-### Min-max cutoffs for continuous (=spatial) features
+### Normalize for continuous (=spatial) features

-We define the min-max cutoffs for the min-max normalization of continuous features such as the distances and moments features: Use the floor/ceiling values of the minimum/maximum values of the distances w.r.t. to each subpocket center.
+- We define the min-max cutoffs for the min-max normalization of continuous features such as the distances and moments features: Use the floor/ceiling values of the minimum/maximum values of the distances w.r.t. to each subpocket center.
+- Investigate other normalization schemes including min-max normalization per residue position and z-scores.

 ## `003_feature_distributions.ipynb`